Waiting to connect to microphone

 00:00

 If you've ever worn headphones while speaking and heard your voice played back with a slight delay, you've experienced the sensation that DAF creates.
 Delayed Auditory Feedback is a form of altered auditory processing where you hear yourself speak a fraction of a second later than usual.
+While this technology is often used in "Speech Jammer" experiments to demonstrate how Delayed Auditory Feedback (DAF) can temporarily disrupt speech in fluent speakers, this app is specifically designed as a therapeutic tool for fluency training and speech rate control.

 We built this app to provide a non-pharmacological treatment aid that is accessible to anyone.
 No downloads, no signup forms, and no payment information required.